Plazide/fauna-gql-upload/README.md

 #### Plugins

-One of the most useful features of the GraphQL Codegen package is the ability to extend its functionality, this is done through plugins. `fauna-gql-upload` has two of the most ubiquitous plugins installed by default, `typescript` and `typescript-operations`, making it slightly easier to install other plugins.
+One of the most useful features of the GraphQL Codegen package is the ability to extend its functionality, this is done through plugins.
+Fauna GQL Upload has two of the most ubiquitous plugins installed by default, `typescript` and `typescript-operations`, making it slightly easier to install other plugins.

 If you'd want to generate types and operations that can be used with React Apollo, you would install the `typescript-react-apollo` plugin, like so: